AdityaSharma223/PomodoroTimer-Audio/README.md

 ```
 pip install playsound
 ```
+### Note
+Please make sure to change the path of the audio file accordingly.

 ## How to use
 Type in the time in console in the format ```hh mm``` separated by a space and press enter to start the timer window.